ssisk44/2023_NFL_ML_Projects/README.md

 ###
 ## The Purpose and Intention Behind This Project ##
 Figma - https://www.figma.com/file/EJoeKfV4QVjThu3oXcM2YD/2023-ML-Injection-into-DFS-Project-Overview?type=whiteboard&node-id=904-177&t=OdMaRGOZrR9U2E0s-0
-- Create pipelines to collect and store sets of NFL data
-- Create helper libraries for various data acquisition and manipulation requirements
-- Create a system for testing predictive analysis methods on historical data using helper libraries

 ###
 ## Coding Standards
 - ***Folder*** names should all capitalized and underscore spacing